 Acne breakouts are not just limited to the face.
-Breakouts can occur nearly anywhere on the body, with the shoulders being one of the most common places for flareups to happen.
+Blackheads and pimples can occur nearly anywhere on the body, with the shoulders being one of the most common places for flareups to happen.
 Read on for all that you need to know about what causes shoulder acne and what you can do to treat these annoying breakouts:

 What Causes Shoulder Acne?